tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 Syntax:

-:samp:`SUBSTR({expression-1}, {numeric-expression-1} [, {numeric-expression-2}])`
+:samp:`SUBSTR({string-or-varbinary-value}, {numeric-start-position} [, {numeric-length}])`

-If expression-1 has data type STRING, then return the substring which begins at character position numeric-expression-1 and continues for numeric-expression-2 characters (if numeric-expression-2 is supplied), or continues till the end of string-expression-1 (if numeric-expression-2 is not supplied).
+If string-or-varbinary-value has data type STRING, then return the substring which begins at character position numeric-start-position and continues for numeric-length characters (if numeric-length is supplied), or continues till the end of string-or-varbinary-value (if numeric-length is not supplied).

+If numeric-start-position is less than 1, or if numeric-start-position
++ numeric-length is greater than the length of string-or-varbinary-value, then the result is not an error, anything which would be before the start or after the end is ignored.

+If numeric-length is less than 0, then the result is an error.

-If expression-1 has data type VARBINARY rather than data type STRING, then positioning and counting is by bytes rather than by characters.
+If string-or-varbinary-value has data type VARBINARY rather than data type STRING, then positioning and counting is by bytes rather than by characters.

-Example: ``SUBSTR('ABCDEFG', 3, 2)`` is 'CD'
+Examples: ``SUBSTR('ABCDEF', 3, 2)`` is 'CD', ``SUBSTR('абвгде', -1, 4)`` is 'аб'

 .. _sql_function_trim: